 Popeloutchom, the ancestral and unceded territory of the Amah Mutsun, encompasses lands and waters within regions of present-day Santa Clara, Santa Cruz, Monterey, and San Benito counties.
-Today this territory is represented and stewarded by the Amah Mutsun Tribal Band, whose ancestors were taken to Mission San Jana Bautista during Spanish colonization of the Central Coast.
-Currently, the Amah Mutsun are working hard to fulfill their obligation to Creator to care for Mother Earth and all living things and return sacredness to the land through the restoration of traditional knowledge and stewardship.
+Today this territory is represented and stewarded by the Amah Mutsun Tribal Band, whose ancestors were taken to Mission Santa Cruz and Mission San Juan Bautista during Spanish colonization of the Central Coast.
+Currently, the Amah Mutsun are working hard to fulfil their obligation to Creator to care for Mother Earth and all living things and return sacredness to the land through the restoration of traditional knowledge and stewardship.
 This work is supported through the Amah Mutsun Land Trust.

-DACTI Needs Assessment Results, California Indian Environmental Alliance, www.cieaweb.org im- r^n Ohlone, Jaliquin, Saclan Tribe, Bay Miwok, Plains Miwok Land Acknowledgement
+DACTI Needs Assessment Results, California Indian Environmental Alliance, cieaweb.org 2

-DACTI Needs Assessment Results, California Indian Environmental Alliance, www.cieaweb.org
+DACTI Needs Assessment Results, California Indian Environmental Alliance, cieaweb.org